agalue/opennms-drift-kubernetes/serverless/README.knative.md

 > **WARNING**: do not forget to fix the Slack URL.

+## Install the Knative Service

 This service represents the `function` or the code that will be executed every time a message has been sent to a specific in kafka.

 ```bash
 kubectl apply -f knative-service.yaml
 ```

+> **WARNING**: make sure that the image from [slack-forwarder-go](./slack-forwarder-go) has been created and uploaded to Docker Hub.
+If a different account is used, make sure to adjust the YAML file.

 ## Install and Kafka Source controller